 Don't overwhelm Amazon buyers with product review requests.
 Instead, send one well-written, courteous request and keep it simple.
 This increases the odds that the buyer will share their product experience, which helps Amazon maintain a healthy product review ecosystem for all customers.

-Do not ask buyers to leave a positive review for your product.
+Per Amazon review policy, you cannot ask buyers to leave a positive review for your product.
 You should always ask for product reviews in a neutral manner.
-Avoid using if/then statements such as "If you love your widget, leave us a review on Amazon."
+Avoid using if/then statements such as "If you love your <product name>, leave us a review on Amazon."

-You can send a product review request message to buyers, but you cannot include any type of marketing messages or promotions.
+You can send a product review request message to buyers, but you cannot include any type of marketing message or promotion.
 You are prohibited from linking to any website, including your Amazon storefront.
 Do not include an opt-out link or any links in logos.
-If you want use your logo in a custom message, the image cannot include your URL.
+If you want to use your logo in a custom message, the image cannot include your URL.

 Never create variation relationships between products with the intention of manipulating reviews.
 Attempting to boost an item's star rating via review aggregation is also review manipulation.
 Do not attempt to divert negative customer experiences away from Amazon while asking buyers with positive experiences to leave a review for your product.

 Leveraging Amazon review software, such as FeedbackFive, can be a more efficient way to stay on top of product reviews.
-FeedbackFive continuously monitors all of your ASINs and notifies you (via text message and/or email) within moments of an issue that requires your attention.
+The Amazon review tracker continuously monitors all of your ASINs and notifies you (via text message and/or email) within moments of an issue that requires your attention.

 Hey, negative reviews happen sometimes.
 Here's how to handle them.

 Negative reviews can really hurt.
 It's hard not to take them personally, but try to view them as a learning experience.
 When you receive the inevitable negative rating, you can send a message through the Customer Reviews page in Brand Registry to ask for more information about what went wrong or offer a refund/replacement item.
 Unfortunately, this feature is currently only available to brand registered sellers.
 There is no other Amazon compliant way to reach out to a customer to attempt to resolve a negative experience.
-If the customer contacts you, be sure to respond in a professional manner and attempt to resolve the problem if you can.
-Train your employees to respond in the same way.
+If the customer contacts you, be sure to respond in a professional manner and attempt to resolve the issue if you can.

 Amazon does not allow buyers to post "abusive or inappropriate" language.
 Buyers are also not allowed to share "personal information about a transaction partner."
 If you receive an abusive review that violates Amazon's Community Guidelines, you can report it to Amazon for potential removal.

 You want positive reviews, but that doesn't mean you must only have 5-star ratings.
 In fact, while positive reviews are obviously a boon to your business, a product review rating that is too close to perfect might scare some buyers away as it may look too fake.
 The occasional negative review can actually help your business and humanize you to buyers.

 Sometimes negative reviews can mean that it's time to revisit your product description.
 Are you experiencing negative ratings for failure to meet buyer expectations?
 Revise your listing to ensure that all variations and dimensions are described effectively.
 Consider including FAQs or updating your product images to answer common questions.
 Check your recent reviews to see if there are potential keywords you should add to your listing based on what customers are saying about your product.

 The occasional negative review is bound to pop up.
 However, if you regularly receive negative reviews for the same product, it might be time to remove it from your lineup.
 That's especially true if you've already tried to make improvements to the product and listing.
-Not every product is a winner, and sometimes it's better to refocus your effort on a new product.
+Not every product is a winner.
+Sometimes it's better to refocus your efforts on a new product.